How to set up Zendesk auto assign tickets using sentiment and priority rules

 Step 5: Test and watch your new workflow

-Method 2: A simpler approach using eesel AI
+Method 2: A complementary approach using eesel AI

-This approach gives you more precise control, lets you test your rules safely before they go live, and uses AI that learns from all your company knowledge, not just what's in your helpdesk.
+This approach gives you precise control, lets you test your rules safely before they go live, and uses AI that learns from all your company knowledge to enhance your existing Zendesk setup.

 Step 1: Connect eesel AI to Zendesk

 Getting set up is refreshingly simple.
 You can create an eesel AI account and connect your Zendesk account with just one click.
-No developers needed, no complicated setup screens.
+No developers needed.

 Right away, eesel AI starts learning from your past tickets, macros, and help center articles.
 You can also connect it to other places where your team keeps information, like Confluence or Google Docs.
-This gives its AI a much richer understanding of your company's specifics, which leads to more accurate analysis of what customers are saying.
+This gives the AI a rich understanding of your company's specifics, working alongside Zendesk to analyze customer needs.

 Step 2: Build your automation workflow

-Instead of juggling multiple Zendesk triggers and hoping they don't conflict, you can map out your entire workflow in eesel AI's visual editor.
+Instead of juggling multiple triggers, you can map out workflows in eesel AI's visual editor to complement your Zendesk rules.

 You can easily layer in more logic, like checking for certain keywords or identifying a specific customer type, all in the same rule.